misiektoja/instagram_monitor/docs/usage.md

 To enable this:
 - download the [instagram_profile_pic_empty.jpg](https://raw.githubusercontent.com/misiektoja/instagram_monitor/main/instagram_profile_pic_empty.jpg) file
-- place it in the directory where you run the tool. **Note**: If installed via `pip`, this file is already bundled; however, any local file in your working directory will take **priority** over the bundled default.
+- place it in the directory where you run the manual script.
+PyPI and Docker installations already include this file.
+Any local file in your working directory takes **priority** over the bundled default.

 Without this file, the tool will treat an empty profile picture as a regular image.
 For example, if a user removes their profile picture, it would be treated as a change rather than a removal.